Shweta-MG/hyf-homework/react/react1/week2/todo-list/README.md

-# Getting Started with Create React App
+# ToDo App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is created as part of HYF React Module1 homework.
+This ToDo app will be developed gradually as per instructions given in the homework.

 ## Available Scripts